durkie/durkie.github.io/_posts/2017-12-12-a-single-route-for-every-atlanta-road.md

 You can see that some nodes are spaced farther apart and some closer together.
 This is because the edge connecting each node has a *weight* to it, which is some cost associated with traveling along that edge.
 A natural candidate for the weight is length of the road: if you want to get to node A from node B, it's going to cost you 2 miles of travel.
 Weight could also factor in other considerations, like number of stoplights, speed limits, presence of school zones, etc. If you've ever tried to get biking directions from Google Maps, they probably also have weights related to how busy the road is, whether the road has bike lanes, and maybe even how hilly a road is.

 Our optimization options are limited though because we're ultimately traveling down every street, hilly or not, busy or not, bike lanes or not.
 So for now we're just using road length as our weight.
-As you'll see this makes for some strange routes.
+As you can see below this makes for some strange routes.
 We could potentially optimize for making more "fun" routes in the future, but we'd have to quantify what separates "fun" rides from "not-fun" rides.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/50k3GXdbdrM?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Speaking of fun, graph theorists have good names for routing problems.
 When I was first looking at this problem, I thought it might be a variant of the classic *Traveling Salesman* problem: a hypothetical salesman is traveling the country and has multiple cities that he needs to visit exactly once and then return home.
 What is the optimal order for visiting the cities?
 This problem becomes exponentially harder to solve as the number of cities in the itinerary increases.

 Upon further examination, I thought then that it might be a variant of the *Seven Bridges of Königsberg* problem.
 Wikipedia's description:

 > The city of Königsberg in Prussia (now Kaliningrad, Russia) was set on both sides of the Pregel River, and included two large islands which were connected to each other, or to the two mainland portions of the city, by seven bridges.
 The problem was to devise a walk through the city that would cross each of those bridges once and only once.

->By way of specifying the logical task unambiguously, solutions involving either

->   * reaching an island or mainland bank other than via one of the bridges, or
-  * accessing any bridge without crossing to its other end

-> are explicitly unacceptable.
+By way of specifying the logical task unambiguously, solutions involving either reaching an island or mainland bank other than via one of the bridges, or accessing any bridge without crossing to its other end are explicitly unacceptable.

 ![konigsberg](/images/Konigsberg_bridges.png)